Andre601/blog/docs/posts/2022/11-18-mastodon.md

 ---
-template: giscus.html

 title: How to use Mastodon
 description: "A (hopefully) useful guide on how you can use and interact with Mastodon."

-date: '18.11.2022'
+date: 2022-11-18

+authors:
+  - andre601

+categories:
+  - Guide

 tags:
-  - mastodon
+  - Mastodon
-  - socialmedia
+  - Socialmedia
-  - twitter
+  - Twitter
-  - federation
+  - Federation
 ---

 [^1]: https://joinmastodon.org